2017 Roger Federer tennis season: Miami Open

 After receiving a bye in the first round, Federer won his first match in Miami in straight sets against teenager Frances Tiafoe.
 He defeated Juan Martín del Potro and Roberto Bautista Agut in straight sets.
 In the quarterfinals, he edged Tomáš Berdych in a close match, saving two match points in a third-set tiebreak and successfully avenged his fourth round loss to Berdych at this tournament in 2010.
 In the semi-final, he defeated Australian Nick Kyrgios in three tie-break sets to set up the final against Rafael Nadal.
 Federer won the match in two sets, capturing his third Sunshine Double, his fourth consecutive victory over Nadal, and his third Miami title but first since 2006.
 By doing so, he surpassed his previous record in Indian Wells as the oldest man ever to win a Master's 1000 event.
 Federer's ranking also improved to world No. 4.
-After his victory, he decided to take rest by skipping the entire clay court season including French Open which he initially planned to play but eventually decided to skip for the second consecutive year in order to prepare for the grass court season.
+After his victory, he decided to take rest by skipping the entire clay court season including the French Open, which he initially planned to play, but eventually decided to skip for the second consecutive year in order to prepare for the grass court season.